PDF417/pdf417-android/README.md

 When you have determine what is the licence-relate problem or you simply do not understand the log, you should contact us [help.microblink.com](http://help.microblink.com).
 When contacting us, please make sure you provide following information:

 * exact package name of your app (from your `AndroidManifest.xml` and/or your `build.gradle` file)
-* licence key that is causing problems
+* licence that is causing problems
 * please stress out that you are reporting problem related to Android version of _PDF417.mobi_ SDK
 * if unsure about the problem, you should also provide excerpt from ADB logcat containing licence error